Divorce is a legal process that has been left up to each individual state to determine

 Questions About Divorce

 The divorce process has been left up to individual states to establish their own requirements for divorce.
-The divorce process can be confusing and stressful, not to mention emotionally draining.
+The divorce process can be confusing and stressful, not to mention emotionally draining, especially understanding California grounds for divorce and residency requirements.
 While some of the laws governing the basics of divorce may seem very straightforward, they are not the only laws that come into play during the divorce process.
 Many different aspects of California family law must be addressed during the divorce process, and a family law attorney with experience handling California divorce proceedings can work with you to address them throughout the divorce process.
 Mistakes in divorce proceedings can be costly, and may have significant consequences.
 If you are contemplating divorce or have questions about the procedure contact JWB Family Law to schedule a consultation.

 Getting divorced in San Diego County?
 Call us today.
 619.234.6123